ignc-research/arena-rosnav-3D/README.md

-# IROS21 information
-To test the code and reproduce the experiments, follow the installation steps in [Installation.md](docs/Installation.md).
-Afterwards, follow the steps in [Evaluations.md](docs/Evaluations.md).

-To test the different **Waypoint Generators**, follow the steps in [waypoint_eval.md](docs/eval_28032021.md)

-**DRL agents** are located in the [agents folder](/arena_navigation/arena_local_planner/learning_based/arena_local_planner_drl/agents).
+find the project task-description [here](docs/project_tasks.md)
 # Arena-Rosnav - 3D
-A flexible, high-performance 3D simulator with configurable agents, multiple sensors, and benchmark scenarios for testing robotic navigation.

-Arena-Rosnav uses Gazebo as the core simulator and is a modular high-level library for end-to-end experiments in embodied AI -- defining embodied AI tasks (e.g. navigation, obstacle avoidance, behavior cloning), training agents (via imitation or reinforcement learning, or no learning at all using conventional approaches like DWA, TEB or MPC), and benchmarking their performance on the defined tasks using standard metrics.
+This repository builds on the [arena-rosnav](https://github.com/ignc-research/arena-rosnav) repository and extends its functionalities by including a version of the [pedsim_ros](https://github.com/eliastreis/pedsim_ros) for obstacle management and Gazebo as simulator.
+(The Flatland-simulator, as used in arena-rosnav is not included).
+(For a detailed description of differences to arena-rosnav see [here](docs/difference_arena_arena-3D)).

+## Examples
 | <img width="400" height="400" src="/img/rosnav1.gif"> | <img width="400" height="400" src="/img/rosnav2.gif"> |
 |:--:| :--:|
 | *Training Stage* | *Deployment Stage* |

 ## What is this repository for?
-Train DRL agents on ROS compatible simulations for autonomous navigation in highly dynamic environments.
-Flatland-DRL integration is inspired by Ronja Gueldenring's work: [drl_local_planner_ros_stable_baselines](https://github.com/RGring/drl_local_planner_ros_stable_baselines.git).
+Testing DRL agents on ROS compatible simulations for autonomous navigation in highly dynamic 3D environments.
 Test state of the art local and global planners in ROS environments both in simulation and on real hardware.
 Following features are included:

-* Setup to train a local planner with reinforcement learning approaches from [stable baselines3](https://github.com/DLR-RM/stable-baselines3.git)
-* Training in simulator [Flatland](https://github.com/avidbots/flatland) in train mode
+* multiple detailed scenario-worlds
+* creation of random 3D-words with static and dynamic obstacles
+* different robot models
-* Include realistic behavior patterns and semantic states of obstacles (speaking, running, etc.)
+* realistic behavior patterns and semantic states of dynamic obstacles (by including pedsims extended social force model)
-* Include different obstacles classes (other robots, vehicles, types of persons, etc.)
 * Implementation of intermediate planner classes to combine local DRL planner with global map-based planning of ROS Navigation stack
 * Testing a variety of planners (learning based and model based) within specific scenarios in test mode
 * Modular structure for extension of new functionalities and approaches